 Horse Veterinarian Courses and Classes Overview

 Horse veterinarian courses are offered at the doctoral level in Doctor of Veterinary Medicine (DVM) programs.
-Typically, veterinarians specialize in a certain area, such as small or large animals.
-A specialization in horse treatment allows veterinarians to study the body parts and anatomy specific to horses and identify common health problems.
-Continue reading to learn more.
+Typically, veterinarians specialize in one area, such as pets or large animals.
+A specialization in horse treatment requires an in depth knowledge of the anatomy and physiology of horses to identify common health problems and provide medical care, when possible.

 Colic Management in Horses